BlackWolfWoof/yagpdb-cc/README.md

 #
 <h1 align="center"><img src="https://yagpdb.xyz/static/img/logo_y.png" height=32px width=32px></img>&nbspYAGPDB Custom Commands</h1>

-# ❗I recently changed my name from `TheHDCrafter#0001` to `Black Wolf#0001`.
+## ❗I recently changed my name from `TheHDCrafter#0001` to `Black Wolf#0001`.
 The GitHub repository link will also change in March❗

+---
+## News:
+Almost everything that is on my website will now be moved to this repository if not already here.
+On my [discord server](https://discord.gg/GRns3fg) there is now a designated section for YAGPDB.
+There you can find updates for my custom commands, other GitHub repositories from the community and a small support / discussion channel.
+So if you are looking for new custom commands take a look ;) there

 ---
 ## Introduction: